jwzhanggy/tinyBIG/docs/guides/quick_start.md

 Here, we build a rpn head with one channel of parameters.
 The parameter `data_transformation` is a general name of `data_expansion`, and `parameter_fabrication` can be viewed as equivalent to `parameter_reconciliation`.

-We use the names `data_transformation` and `parameter_fabrication` here, just to provide {{toolkit}} with more possibility to handle other different learning problems.
+We use these general `data_transformation` and `parameter_fabrication` names here not only for their current functionality but also to establish a framework that allows for the future expansion of `tinybig`, enabling the addition of new functions and components under these broader categorical names.

 ### RPN Layer